Bootstrapping Gravity with Crossing Symmetric Dispersion Relations: Discussion

 \section{Discussion}

-We derived bounds that match the literature for both scalar scattering with gravity and graviton scattering in supergravity theory.
-Notably, by smearing up to $p_\text{max}=1$ instead of only to $p_\text{max}=1/\sqrt{3}$ as done in \cite{Chang:2025cxc, Beadle:2025cdx}, we are able to exactly reproduce bounds in scalar scattering with gravity.
-For $2\rightarrow 2$ graviton scattering in non-supersymmetric theories, we used crossing symmetric combinations of the MHV amplitude to study tree-level graviton scattering.
-We adapted crossing symmetric sum rules used for pion scattering to graviton scattering that ensured the correct Regge behavior occurred at each $k-$subtraction.
+We derived bounds using crossing symmetric dispersion relations and reproduced known results for scalar scattering with gravity and for graviton scattering in maximal supergravity.
+In the scalar case, smearing the functionals up to $p_\text{max}=M$ rather than $p_\text{max}=M/\sqrt{3}$, as used in \cite{Chang:2025cxc, Beadle:2025cdx}, is essential for exactly reproducing the optimal bounds obtained from improved sum rules.

+For $2\rightarrow 2$ graviton scattering in non-supersymmetric theories, we constructed crossing symmetric combinations of the MHV amplitude to study tree-level graviton scattering.
+The construction adapts crossing symmetric combinations used for pion scattering to the graviton case, and ensures the appropriate Regge behavior at each $k$-subtraction.
 The crossing symmetric approach offers a more systematic alternative to the improved sum rules used in \cite{sharpboundaries,Caron_Huot_20232}.
-We found that the crossing symmetric dispersion relations offer a natural way to write sum rules since they isolate a finite subset of Wilson coefficients, and since by construction they provide null constraints that are normally derived from crossing.
-Using these new sum rules, we computed stronger bounds than previously found in \cite{Caron_Huot_20232}.
+We found that the crossing symmetric dispersion relations offer a natural way to write sum rules since they isolate a finite subset of Wilson coefficients, and since by construction they provide null constraints that are usually derived from crossing symmetry.
+Using these new sum rules, we reproduced the known graviton-scattering bounds of \cite{Caron_Huot_20232}, providing a fully crossing symmetric implementation of the bootstrap for amplitudes with spinning external states.